18 Perfect Fourth of July Campsites in California

 sequoia groves independence day

-You’ll find 14 spacious campgrounds near the majestic sequoia groves, with Lodgepole Campground providing full amenities and easy access to the legendary General Sherman Tree.
+Fourteen spacious campgrounds spread across the park near the majestic sequoia groves, with Lodgepole Campground offering full amenities and easy access to the General Sherman Tree, the largest tree on earth by volume.

 SEE THIS: 17 Best Beaches in Florida to Celebrate Fourth of July!